Deeman2014/Open_edX_Windows7_Installation/5_Install_Vagrant.rst

 Background
 ^^^^^^^^^^

-Vagrant is an open source software that will allow you to run scripts to more easily and reliably install and configure software.
+Vagrant is open source software that will allow you to run scripts to more easily and reliably install and configure software.

 A single Vagrant script will install the bulk of the operating environment for Open edX.